clbradl/tfcb-homework01/README.md

 4. _Cataglyphis fortis_
 ![Cataglyphis fortis](images/casent0906296_p_1_high_cataglyphis_fortis.jpg)

-An Excel file containing survey data can be found [here](data/survey_data.xlsx).
+An Excel file containing the survey data can be found [here](data/survey_data.xlsx).
-A CSV file containing survey data can be found [here](data/survey_data.csv).
+A CSV file containing the survey data can be found [here](data/survey_data.csv).

-The survey data is organized as follows:
+An example observation of this survey is shown:

 | Field season  | Species   | Date collected    | Plot  | Sex   | Weight (g)    | Scale calibrated? |
 | ---           | ---       | ---               | ---   | ---   | ---           | ---               |